 The Pixel 3 – and larger Pixel 3 XL – makes lugging around a compact camera or even an entry-level DSLR redundant.
 It also has features you can't get on professional cameras, unless you're constantly changing lenses.
 There are two front-facing 8MP cameras here, with the second lens designed for wide-angle selfies, enabling you to get groups photos without cutting people out of the picture.

 You’re not going to get everything in this small package.
 The battery falls short of bigger phones at a 2,915mAh capacity, offering all-day battery life with conservative use in our tests.
 Snapping 100 great photos in two hours was a real battery life drain.
 You’re also stuck with 64GB or 128GB – there’s no microSD card slot, and there’s no headphone jack.
-And, as much as we laud the behind-the-scenes camera software, the app doesn’t have all of Samsung's and LG's neat camera app tricks.
+And, as much as we laud the behind-the-scenes camera software and Night Sight mode in our tests, the app doesn’t have all of Samsung's and LG's neat camera app tricks.

 - Looking for the Pixel 3's big brother?
 Check out our hands-on Google Pixel 3 XL review